 Suze Orman approves of your Bitcoin investment – with a couple conditions.

-“I think it should be a part of your portfolio as long as you can afford to lose that money and you’re going to keep it for a seriously long period of time,” Orman recently told us during a NextAdvisor interview in celebration of Pride Month.
+“I think it should be a part of your portfolio as long as you can afford to lose that money and you’re going to keep it for a seriously long period of time,” Orman recently told us during a NextAdvisor interview.

 The personal finance icon also revealed the exact size of her stake in Bitcoin: $5,000 as of the time of our interview.